openstack-archive/gertty/doc/source/configuration.rst

 General Options
 +++++++++++++++

+**breadcrumbs**
+  Gertty displays a footer at the bottom of the screen by default which contains navigation information in the form of "breadcrumbs" -- short descriptions of previous screens, with the right-most entry indicating the screen that will be displayed if you press the `ESC` key.
+To disable this feature, set this value to `false`.

 **display-times-in-utc**
   Times are displayed in the local timezone by default.
 To display them in UTC instead, set this value to `true`.